 Hint: use a simple loop to iterate over chars on origString.
 Initialize a variable for new/result string.
-On each iteration of the loop, add something to the new string while if ... update result string in some way else: update result string in a different way return result string and returns 1) the "smallest" character in inputString that isboth greater than minLetter and not in lettersTolgnore, and2) the highest index at which that letter occurs
+On each iteration of the loop, add something to the new string return result string

+'''

+result = ""

+while ....

+if ...

+update result string in some way

+else:

+update result string in a different way

+'''